CLEANit/tutorials/README.md

 Wish list:
 * Demonstration of importing/exporting for POSCAR and ASE (Christoff)
-* Demonstration for cconverting ASE/POSCAR to nx graph objects (Christoff)
+* Demonstration for converting ASE/POSCAR to nx graph objects (Christoff)
 * Pytorch implementation of Kyle Mills' paper on the Ising model